limitpointinf0/load-balancers-gcp/README.md

     - Frontend Service:
         - HTTP

-- Step 3: You may at this point run a test by pinging the public IP of the load balancer from the test VM
+- Step 3: You may at this point run a test by sending http traffic to the public IP of the load balancer from the test VM

 ## License